Habitat for Scissortails

 How to Help Native Birds

-What can you do in your outdoor spaces to help the Scissortail and native birds?
+What can you do in your outdoor spaces to help the Scissortail and other native birds?
 First, make your yard insect-friendly by avoiding pesticides & planting flowers and other plants that attract them.
 Insects are the primary food source for many species of birds.
 If you have space, allow a little wildness into your yard; tall native grasses and untrimmed native shrubs will encourage nesting and provide shelter.
 Bird houses and feeders are also much appreciated by our feathered friends.
 Finally, provide a water source; a fountain or birdbath is an ideal solution, and helps support all kinds of small wildlife.